DOWNLOAD FUNDING GUIDELINES

 Facsimile copies, incomplete or late applications will not be considered.
 Duplicate applications may be submitted electronically, but the ACM Lifting Lives office will only consider an application timely if a hard copy of the application has been received by the above deadline.

-Notification of grant decisions will be made mid-October.
+Notification of grant decisions will be made on or before October 31, 2016.
 (No phone calls, please.)

 Grant amounts generally range from $5,000 to $10,000.

 Grant requests showing the greatest financial need and serving at risk populations will be given preference.